-The speedometer, gauges, light switch, heater-defroster or air conditioner control, and clock are illuminated by lamp bulbs mounted on forward side of instrument panel to provide indirect lighting.
-Illumination is also provided for the ignition lock and cigar lighter by means of a separate bulb and lens assembly which is held in place by spring clips.
-This bulb can be easily replaced by prying the bulb and lens assembly from the instrument panel.
+The speedometer, gauges, light switch, heaterdefroster or air conditioner control, and clock are illuminated by lamp bulbs mounted on forward side of instrument panel to provide indirect lighting.

-The instrument panel lights are controlled by

-the lighting switch as described in paragraph 10-47 and the circuits are protected by the switch thermo circuit breaker.
+The instrument panel lights are controlled by the lighting switch as described in paragraph 10-47 and the circuits are protected by the 5 ampere "INST.
+LTS." fuse on the fuse block.